Profile

 The first part of the book is devoted to the physical phase of the Science of Breath; then the psychic and mental sides are considered, and finally the spiritual side is touched upon.
 Read online or download

-How to Read Human Nature - William Walker Atkinson 1916
+How to Read Human Nature - William Walker Atkinson 1916 From Chapter One: While the general subject of psychology includes

-Psychology deals with laws, causes and principles—Human Nature deals with effects, manifestations, and expressions.
+principles—Human Nature deals with effects, manifestations, and expressions.

 Human Nature expresses itself in two general phases, i.e., (1) the phase of Inner States; and (2) the phase of Outer Forms.
 These two phases, however, are not separate or opposed to each other, but are complementary aspects of the same thing.
 There is always an action and reaction between the Inner State and the Outer Form—between the Inner Feeling and the Outer Expression.
 If we know the particular Inner State we may infer the appropriate Outer Form; and if we know the Outer Form we may infer the Inner State.
 Read online or download